elejeune11/woundcompute/README.md

 ### Contanct Information <a name="contact"></a>

 For information about this software, please get in touch with [Emma Lejeune](https://www.bu.edu/eng/profile/emma-lejeune/).
-For information about this experimental system please get in touch with [Jeroen Eyckmans](https://www.bu.edu/eng/profile/jeroen-eyckmans-phd/).
+For information about this experimental system, please get in touch with [Jeroen Eyckmans](https://www.bu.edu/eng/profile/jeroen-eyckmans-phd/).